rajanpatel126/Machine-Learning/EDA/Fifa/Readme.md

 - Making a dataframe of Home_goals and Away_goals, filling empty and null values with 0.
 Then, excluding those rows where goal count is 0.

 - Adding another column, Time of Goal by calculating whether the time is <45, 45 < time < 90 or >90. and getting the strategy of knockouts.
 Same goes for Non-Knockouts.

+_3rd Inference_

+- Does the Substitution turns out fruitful for a team or not

+- 2 ways to make this decision fruitful: Either substitute player score a goal or team score improved after subsitution

+- There can be multiple substitution in a single match from a perticular team.
+So, after each substitution time, the above two conditions need to be checked.